Hear the author speaks about the importance of going to the root source to effectively heal and move forward from life’s tragedies.

 They’re not themselves.
 They are what they’re told they are, what they should do, what they can do, and then they end up being ill because they’re harboring other people’s imprints and they don’t know what their own are.

-For Carol, these imprints are the excess baggage that people carry in life.
+For Alma, these imprints are the excess baggage that people carry in life.
 People have been long accustomed or wired to follow someone else’s dream, spent their life trying to please others, and live up to their expectations.
 In doing so, they have lost their voice.
 People have been held back by agendas and patterns, some of which are racial, religion, and genetics.

-“We live in a world in which we’re controlled by agendas, patterns, imprints, and opinions of others as they paint a picture of our developing personality,” said Carol.
+“We live in a world in which we’re controlled by agendas, patterns, imprints, and opinions of others as they paint a picture of our developing personality,” said Alma.
 “When you live according to someone else’s agenda or opinion, it’s hard on you and eats away at your body.

 “My book is a self-help book to work through some of those imprints.”

 How can people shed excess baggage and imprints that are burdening them?
-Carol advised, “People have to go back to the source of where these imprints happen to heal themselves as they move forward,”
+Alma advised, “People have to go back to the source of where these imprints happen to heal themselves as they move forward,”

-So, in You’re Not the Boss of Me, Carol offers insights and strategies to help readers analyze their life and decide and start on their journey to shed the heaviness that isn’t theirs.
+So, in You’re Not the Boss of Me, Alma offers insights and strategies to help readers analyze their life and decide and start on their journey to shed the heaviness that isn’t theirs.
 It’s important that one goes back to the root cause or source of their issues to understand why it had happened.
 From there, they can figure out the next course of action.

-Carol did acknowledge that not all imprints are bad but advised readers to find out who they are and identify what imprints to shed and what imprints to keep.
+Alma did acknowledge that not all imprints are bad but advised readers to find out who they are and identify what imprints to shed and what imprints to keep.
 She leaves it up to the readers to decide on their journey towards healing.

 “You’re worth the work and you have to trust that you’re worth the work and do it.
 Somebody else can’t fix you.
 A fortuneteller can’t fix you, now even doctors.”